Srinathvell/Col0ur-detection-/README.md

 📊 Dataset (colors.csv)

 The CSV ships with 865 common color names and their R,G,B triples.
 You can expand or replace this palette—just keep the column headers: color_name,R,G,B.

-📜 License

-This project is released under the MIT License.
-See LICENSE for details.

-This version omits all repository-specific URLs, so you can fill them in later or keep it generic.